Skip to search Skip to content

 Object Cell

 The object cell is a table view cell that fits inside the table view container.
-It is highly customizable so as to accommodate a wide variety of uses.
-Object cell examples Usage Object Cell is intended to be used to preview information about an object and can be tapped to navigate to a full view of [...]
+It is highly customizable to accommodate a wide variety of uses.
+Object cell examples Usage Do Use an object cell to preview information about an object in an object page.
+Keep consistent height and alignment of all object cells in [...]

 Category: UI Components